|Elliott Sound Products||Project 33|

 Figure 1 - Basic DC Detector Circuit

 The input filter is a simple single pole (6dB/ octave) version, and although it would seem that a 'better' filter would be preferable, a two pole (or more) filter will actually degrade the DC detection.
 This basic circuit is not new (see reference), and has actually existed in one form or another for some time.
 It is ideally suited for our requirements, as it is symmetrical, and with the input diodes as shown, a single detector can be used with multiple amps and different input time constants for each individual filter.
 The unit itself can operate on a separate supply if desired, so the complete protection circuit can be in a separate enclosure.
-Regulated supplies are not needed, and no hum or other artefacts are introduced into the speaker lines.
+Regulated supplies are not needed, and no hum or other artifacts are introduced into the speaker lines.
 (Please see NOTE above.)

 The table (below) shows some suggested values for the filter, for use in bi- and tri-amped systems.
 You will need one filter and two diodes for each amplifier channel connected, and a suitable number of relay contacts to handle them all.
 In some cases, this will mean multiple relays.

 |300 Hz||330 nF|

 The input resistors (R1 and R2) should be left at 100k for all frequencies.
 While it is possible to reduce the detection threshold by using a lower value, that makes the requirements of the filter more critical, and can easily make detection worse rather than 'better'.
 Do not use a conventional electrolytic capacitor for C1, because any small reverse bias will eventually ruin it.
 You may discover that with some types of music (especially if at high volume) may cause the circuit to false trigger.
 If this happens, increase the value of C1, up to a maximum of 47µF.
 Anything higher than this will slow down the response unacceptably.

 Figure 1A - Basic Single-Supply DC Detector Circuit